anik055/zaman-photoDiary/README.md

-# Bajar Shodai web app
+# Zaman Photodiary web app

 A photography service web app that offers a wide range of packages of wedding, birthday, concert photography and so on.